 Small silver patches are seen on the upper side of leaf blades, an effect known as 'silvering'.
 The same patches can appear on petals where the pigment has been removed.
 On the underside of the leaves, the thrips and their larvae sit together in groups alongside their black dung spots.
 Leaves of affected plants yellow, wither, deform or shrivel.
 Feeding during bud or flower development later results in scarred, stunted or deformed flowers or fruits respectively and loss of yield.

 Some biological control measures have been developed for specific thrips.
 The insecticide spinosad is generally more effective against thrips than any of the chemical or other biological formulations.
 It lasts 1 week or more and moves short distances into sprayed tissue.
 It can, however, be toxic to certain natural enemies (e.g., predatory mites, syrphid fly larvae) and bees.
 Therefore, do not apply spinosad to plants that are flowering.
 In the case of flower thrips infestation, a combination of garlic extracts with some insecticides also seems to work well.
-Against species that attack the leaves and not the flower, try neem oil or natural pyrethrins, especially on the undersides of the leaves.
+For species that attack the leaves and not the flower, try neem oil or natural pyrethrins, especially on the undersides of the leaves.
 The use of highly reflective UV mulch (metalized reflective mulch) has been recommended.

 Always consider an integrated approach with preventive measures together with biological treatments if available.
 Due to the high reproductive rates and their life cycles, thrips have developed resistance to different classes of pesticides.
 Effective contact insecticides include fipronil, imidacloprid, or acetamiprid, which in many products are combined with piperonyl butoxide to enhance their effect.